NEONScience/NEON-Data-Skills/tutorials/R/AOP/Hyperspectral/Intro-Hyperspectral/intro-hyperspectral.md

     # Extract the EPSG from the h5 dataset
     h5EPSG <- h5read(h5_file, "/SJER/Reflectance/Metadata/Coordinate_System/EPSG Code")

     # convert the EPSG code to a CRS string
     h5CRS <- crs(paste0("+init=epsg:",h5EPSG))

     # define final raster with projection info

-    # note that capitalization will throw errors on a MAC.

-    # if UTM is all caps it might cause an error!

     b34r <- rast(b34,
             crs=h5CRS)

     # view the raster attributes